kaboc/pot/README.md

 }
 ```

-Note that the existing object is discarded before the factory is replaced, and in the same
+Note that the [replace()][replace] method discards an existing object, triggering the
-way as when [reset()][reset] is manually used, it triggers the disposer too.
+disposer, but only if an object has already been created.
+It behaves differently depending
+on whether the object exists.
+See the document of [replace()][replace] for details on the
+behaviour.

 ### Replacing in tests